Differing Site Conditions in Construction Projects: Bringing and Defending Claims, Risk Mitigation Strategies

 Description

-A differing site conditions claim may arise in a construction project when an unexpected or unknown physical condition at the construction site is discovered that differs materially from either the conditions indicated in the contract documents or from conditions reasonably discoverable prior to contract.
+A differing site conditions claim may arise in a construction project when an unexpected and unknown physical condition is encountered in the performance of required construction work that differs materially from either the conditions indicated in the contract documents or from the usual conditions that an ordinary, prudent contractor would expect to encounter performing similar work in the same general area of the project.
 A differing site condition will often cause the contractor to be delayed or to incur additional costs, giving rise to the claim.

-Construction litigators, whether representing contractors or owners, should understand what factors make for successful differing site conditions claims and how to best defend against such claims.
+Construction litigators, whether representing subcontractors, contractors, or owners, should understand what factors make for successful differing site conditions claims and how to best defend against such claims.
 Additionally, counsel should know how to mitigate the risk of these claims, including through carefully negotiated contractual provisions to protect their clients' interests.

 Listen as our expert panel examines litigating differing site conditions claims in construction projects, available defenses and litigation strategies, and how to mitigate the risk of these claims.